cicixuxy/MTPG/README.md

 ## Getting started
 ### Dataset
-The test dataset with art-level desccriptions can be downloaded on:[test dataset]( https://drive.usercontent.google.com/download?id=1jgxjCo1yOQXuhhWmYyN_Gkh3_ajubsak)
+The test dataset with art-level desccriptions can be downloaded on: [test dataset]( https://drive.usercontent.google.com/download?id=1jgxjCo1yOQXuhhWmYyN_Gkh3_ajubsak)

 If you want to generate descriptions by yourself, you should download BAID database [Link](https://github.com/Dreemurr-T/BAID)  and use the domain-specific MLLM called GalleryGPT to generate.